tangshuang/fods/README.md

 2. same request should not be send again when the request is runing
 3. multiple relative data should have their lifecycle management

-> A store is a place to put data in local, when we invoke `query` `emit` or `submit`, we find some thing in local store and reuse them, so that we can reduce the real request count, and share data amoung requests.
+> A store is a place to put data in local, when we invoke `query` `emit` or `take`, we find some thing in local store and reuse them, so that we can reduce the real request count, and share data amoung requests.

 ## API